upperlinecode/calculate-interest-iteration/README.md

 ## Iteration: Annual Investing

 1. Write a function to calculate the balance of a zero-interest account in which you deposit $230 each year.
-What is the balance after 5 years.
+What is the balance after 5 years?
 After 20 years?

 ```python
 def deposit(annual, time):